-In the Pacific four out of five people who are blind don’t need to be.
+In the Pacific, an estimated 9 out of 10 people who are blind don’t need to be.
 Alarmingly, an increasing number of these are young people, suffering from diabetes eye disease.

 During the last 20 years, there has been an explosion of diabetes in the Pacific, where the incidence rate is now one of the highest in the world.
 Yet only a generation ago it was uncommon.

 “Over time the wrong diet can cause diabetes leading to diabetes eye disease which can result in permanent eye damage and blindness,” explains Michael.